 iQ Tests

-icarus’ annual iQ Tests program gives two winning Scholars the opportunity to collaborate on a new piece with the Quartet and be featured in their live performances and studio produced music videos. icarus will take you through the detailed collaboration process behind all of our new works and embark on a professional relationship beginning with the cultivation, presentation, and documentation of your new work for pianos and percussion.
-We can’t wait to hear your music and work with you!
+icarus Quartet’s iQ Tests program for college-enrolled composers gives two winning Scholars the opportunity to collaborate on a new piece with the Quartet.
+The ensemble takes these promising students through the detailed collaboration process behind all of their new works, embarking on a professional relationship that begins with the cultivation, presentation, and documentation of their new works for pianos and percussion.

 Eligibility

-Open to composers enrolled in any collegiate degree program during the year of residence with iQ
+Open to composers enrolled in any collegiate degree program during the 2026-27 academic year

 Submission materials